hcarty/ocamlbrew/README.md

   `$OCAMLBREW_FLAGS` defaults to `-a`.

 #### Available command line flags
     -h              Display this message
     -b [path]       Use [path] as $OCAMLBREW_BASE
-    -a         Install everything with no prompts
+    -c "[flags]"    Flags to pass to OCaml's configure -a              Install everything with no prompts
     -o              Install OCaml only, no prompts
-    -f         Install OCaml and findlib only, no prompts -s [path]  Install OCaml from Subversion [path]
-    -t         Install OCaml from Subversion trunk
+    -f              Install OCaml and findlib only, no prompts -s [path]       Install OCaml from Subversion [path] -t              Install OCaml from Subversion trunk
     -n [name]       Install under $OCAMLBREW_BASE/[name]

 The build and installation will occur under `$OCAMLBREW_BASE`
 Subversion path should be relative to `http://caml.inria.fr/svn/ocaml/`